gammapy/enrico/doc/source/configfile.rst

 POWERLAW2 model is used) is frozen to `SpectralIndex`.
 Two methods can be used, Profile of Integral, see the Fermi web site for more informations.

-An upper limit is computed if the TS is below TSlimit.
+An upper limit, at the confidence level `cl`, is computed if the TS is below TSlimit.
 This hold only for `enrico_sed`

 .. code-block:: ini